hahaxun/mmf/website/docs/tutorials/dataset.md

             processed = self.answer_processor({"answers": [data["answer"]]})
             # Now add answers and then the targets.
 We normally use "targets" for what
-            # should be the final output from the model in MMF
+            # should be the final output from the model in multimodelity
             current_sample.answers = processed["answers"]
             current_sample.targets = processed["answers_scores"]